-SE A. CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 07/02/2015 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: MVM-2015-244 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Arkansas County/parish/borough: Woodruff City: McCrory Center coordinates of site (lat/long in degree decimal format): Lat.
-35.259461° N, Long91.194819° W. Universal Transverse Mercator: Name of nearest waterbody: Tributary of Possum Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): 080203020607 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): June 22, 2018 DISTRICT OFFICE, FILE NAME, AND NUMBER: MVM-2018-212 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: AR County/parish/borough: Mississippi City: Blytheville Center coordinates of site (lat/long in degree decimal format): Lat.
+35.9308° N, Long. -89.74012° W. Universal Transverse Mercator: Name of nearest waterbody: Ditch No. 38 Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Mississippi Name of watershed or Hydrologic Unit Code (HUC): 0802020407 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 07/02/2015 Field Determination.
-Date(s): SE A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
+Date: Field Determination.
+Date(s): 14-June, 2018.
+SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The White River is on the Memphis District's list of navigable waters.
 B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required 1.
+There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Wetlands:

-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+c.
+Limits (boundaries) of jurisdiction based on: Pick List

+Non-regulated waters/wetlands (check if applicable):3